thuann2cats/Evaluating-Heuristics-from-Planning-Graph-in-Classical-Planning-Problem/README.md

 ## Analysis

-Here's my main observations and my attempt to explain them:
+Here are my main observations:

 + Across the 4 air cargo planning problems at all levels of complexity, the `greedy_best_first_search` algorithm with `h_unmet_goals` heuristic (the number of literals in the goal that still haven't been met) seems to be the best.